euribates/notes/docs/notes-on-bash.md

 - Source: [Stack Overflow - Assigning default values to shell variables with a single command in bash](https://stackoverflow.com/questions/2013547/assigning-default-values-to-shell-variables-with-a-single-command-in-bash)

-## Customize bash
+## Cómo personalizar bash

 In order to customize your shell with aliases, colors, and set a custom prompt, start by adding a `.bashrc` and a `.bash_profile` file.

 The `.bash_profile` is executed for **login shells** and the `.bashrc` is executed for **interactive non-login shells**.
 When you login using a username and password to a server/virtual machine (vm) via ssh or directly on a machine, the `.bash_profile` is executed to configure the shell before the initial command prompt appears.
 If you have already logged into the server/vm and open a new terminal window, then the `.bashrc` is executed before the command prompt appears.
 The `.bashrc` is also run when you switch back from another shell (i.e ksh or zsh) into bash.

 Check out the following links for more information: